blynkkk/blynkkk.github.io/IntroAndDownloads.md

 [Getting Started >](http://docs.blynk.cc/#getting-started)

 ##How Blynk Works
 Blynk was designed for the Internet of Things.
-It can control hardware remotely, it can display sensor data and do lot's of other cool things with electronics.
+It can control hardware remotely, it can display sensor data, it can store data, analyze and do lot's of other cool things.

 There are three major components in the platform:

 - **Blynk Apps** – allow to you create amazing interfaces for the projects from various Widgets we provide.

 - **Blynk Server** is responsible for all the communications between the smartphone and hardware.
 You can use our Blynk Cloud or run your [private Blynk server](http://docs.blynk.cc/#blynk-server-requirements) locally.
-It's open-source and can be launched even on Raspberry Pi.
+It's open-source, could easily handle thousands of devices and can be launched even on Raspberry Pi.

 - **Blynk Libraries** for all the popular hardware platforms - enable communication with the server and process all the incoming and outcoming commands.

 Now imagine: every time you press a Button in the Blynk app, the message travels to ~~space~~ Blynk Cloud, where it magically finds the way to your hardware.
 It works the same in the opposite direction and everything happens in a blynk of an eye.

 <img src="images/architecture.png" style="width: 640px;"/>